-Uncertainty and the Value of Commitment and Flexibility
+Vertical Scope, Turbulence and the Benefits of Commitment and Flexibility

 Copenhagen Business School - Department of Innovation and Organizational Economics

-Ludwig-Maximilians-Universität Munich - Faculty of Business Administration (Munich School of Management); CESifo (Center for Economic Studies and Ifo Institute for Economic Research) - Ifo Institute for Economic Research; London School of Economics & Political Science (LSE) - Centre for Economic Performance (CEP)
+Ludwig-Maximilians-Universität München - Faculty of Business Administration (Munich School of Management); London School of Economics & Political Science (LSE) - Centre for Economic Performance (CEP)

 Frankfurt School of Finance & Management; University of Southern Denmark - Strategic Organization Design Unit (SOD) - Department of Marketing & Management

-Keywords: uncertainty, complexity, adaptation, commitment, flexibility, turbulence, NK model
+Keywords: turbulence, vertical integration, commitment, flexibility, adaptation, NK model